A guide to who’s liable for damages in common collision scenarios.

 Everybody knows what to do when there’s a car accident: Get out of the vehicle, check for injuries, exchange insurance information with the other driver and wait for the police to arrive.
 Then days later your insurance claims kick in, and someone (or multiple people) are held responsible for the collision.
 The question is, who?

-We created a guide to understand who’s at fault in common collision scenarios.
-At fault means someone is responsible for an accident and may be held liable for damages.
+We created a guide to help you understand who’s at fault in common collision scenarios.
 Let’s investigate the most popular types of car accidents to occur.